-Postlethwaite & Netterville knows all too well the impacts of natural disasters as South Louisiana experienced record-breaking rain fall leading to severe flooding in August 2016.
-This article will outline several ways that employers are able to provide disaster relief to their employees, including direct giving to employees, donations by employer-sponsored donor advised funds, and donations by employer-sponsored public charities in the aftermath of Hurricane Harvey.
+Our thoughts are with everyone affected by Hurricane Ida, as we know that many of our clients, team members, and communities have been significantly impacted and will continue to be for an extended period of time.
+Postlethwaite & Netterville knows all too well the impacts of natural disasters.
+South Louisiana has experienced many hurricanes, and record-breaking rainfall led to severe flooding in August 2016.
+This article will outline several ways that employers are able to provide disaster relief to their employees, including direct giving to employees, donations by employer-sponsored donor advised funds, and donations by employer-sponsored public charities in the aftermath of a disaster.

-Many employers are now looking for ways to help employees in the wake of this crisis.
+Many employers seek out ways to help employees in the wake of this crisis.
 A few ways employers can help employees include:

 Before establishing employee disaster benefits, employers should understand the tax consequences to both employers and employees as a result of employer contributions.
 Below are a few tax consequences to consider: